isolysm/Euphoria/docs/Features.md

 # Features

 ## Chat
-* Timestamp
-  * You must hover over the message to display the timestamp
 * Copy Chat Message
   * This can be done if you hold control and press the message you want to copy.
     * This will show a notification if the message has been successfully copied.